madetech/handbook/roles/business_development_representative.md

-# Business Development Executive
+# Business Development Representative

-Our Business Development Executives are at the forefront of building relationships with markets, organisations and key stakeholders.
+Our Business Development Reps are at the forefront of building relationships with markets, organisations and key stakeholders.
 Ability to execute and evolve a plan is key.

 ## What does the job entail?